thomasballinger/dalsegno/readme.md

     npm install chai
     mocha test*

-There's currently no build process, so no need for gulp/grunt yet.
+There's currently no build process, which is nice and simple but means that embedding requires a long list of script tags.
-There's also no module system, so code using this pattern to work both in the browser and node:

-    if (typeof exports !== 'undefined') {
-      if (typeof module !== 'undefined' && module.exports) {
-        exports = module.exports = LazyCanvasCtx;
-      }
-    } else {
-      window.LazyCanvasCtx = LazyCanvasCtx;
-    }
+The ES5/6 features in the code are limited to those implemented in Chrome, Firefox, and Node without requiring any flags.

+I'd be open to adding a build system if you write the PR, if I do it myself it's going to be Webpack.

 Ideas for improvements

+* stepper debugger: buttons and highlighting source
 * REPL for quickly evaluating expressions
-* highlight source code for errors
-* record high scores with JS interop
+* example of JS interop
 * test and document keypress handler (keyPressed key from KeyboardTracker)
 * methods for drawing and loading external assets by url
 * more parse-time errors (function call arity, literal validity currently happen at runtime)
 * vary speed in runner to achieve constant fps
 * button to restore source to last parsable state
-* buttons for step evaluation and highlighting source
 * inline documentation viewer
 * prettier error message display
 * write a virtual machine instead of using generators